 I could hear roosters anytime, and they drove me to the point of despair and rage.
 I couldn't even relax or be entertained when I wanted to.
 When we watched TV, the kids and I could hear the roosters in the forest of "Snow White and the Seven Dwarfs" and even in the outer space of "Gravity."
 When we made phone calls, the other party could hear the rooster crowing.

 Once, I met a German guy living in Golden Glow North.
-There were chickens there and he didn't like them.
+His neighbor raised chickens and he didn't like them.
 He said his wife owned a beach resort in Camiguin but they had to close it because of the noise made by the neighbor's 15 fighting cocks.
 He said, "Sorry but I have to say some Filipinos do not respect their neighbors".
 He said if the noise from chickens, dogs and pigs are removed, and if waste is segregated, and if a law prohibits house construction on certain hours of the day, like in Germany, the Philippines would be paradise.
 He asked me what I thought of his opinion.
 I said, "I feel like I'm talking to myself."

 We had a lively conversation.
 I showed him the noise meter app in my Samsung Tablet.
 Then he told me, before we left, that I'm the only Filipino he knows who complains about noise.